-With low light levels and low temperatures, January represents mid-winter and, unless there is a major change in the weather, the best advice is to leave the surface alone.
-Working, or even walking, on the greens when frost is on the ground will do a lot of damage to the grass plant.
+At this time of the year, with low light levels and low temperatures, the best advice is to leave the surface alone.
+Working, or even walking, on the greens with any frost on the ground will do a lot of damage to the grass plant.

-Tidying up the green surrounds - hedges, trees etc.; and ensuring your machinery is in good condition, should be high on your priority list.
+Tidying up the green surrounds - hedges, trees etc.; and ensuring your machinery is in good condition should be on your priority list.

 Key Tasks for January